RATAN-600: Optical specifications

 It has a resolving power in the horizontal plane of 1 arcminute at a wavelength of 8 cm (3.75 GHz).
 The effective collecting area of the entire ring is 1000 sqm which is 0.33% of that expected of a completely filled reflector of this size.

 Transit telescope

 The RATAN-600 is primarily operated as a transit telescope, in which the rotation of the Earth is used to sweep the telescope focus across the subject of observation.
-Radio frequency observations can be made in the frequency band 610 MHz to 30 GHz, though primarily in the centimetric waveband, with an angular resolution of up to 2 arcseconds.
+Radio frequency observations can be made in the 610 MHz to 30 GHz frequency band, though primarily in the centimeter waveband, with an angular resolution of up to 2 arcseconds.
 Observation of the Sun at radio wavelengths, in particular of the solar corona, has been a long-standing focus of the RATAN-600's scientific programme.
 It has also contributed to radio observation for the SETI project.
 The RATAN-600 has not suffered from the persistent technical problems of the neighbouring BTA-6, and has generally been in high demand since it began operation in mid-1974.